Skip to main content

 If you choose the cloud development environment it's easy to get started by first selecting the Code tab and then by clicking on the Create codespace on master button within the GitHub repository like shown below:

-After completing this step, GitHub will create a special cloud workspace that allows you to access the VSCode Online IDE (Visual Code Online Integrated Development Environment).
+After completing this step, GitHub will create a special cloud workspace that allows you to access the VSCode Online IDE (Visual Studio Code Online Integrated Development Environment).

 Once access is granted (the codespace typically starts in about 30 seconds), you'll have everything required to begin without the need to install Git, Node.js, or other developer tools.